Well, we made it through our first official year as a homeschool high school family! Here are all of the grisly details.

 Chemistry (plus project) – We were supposed to be finished with chemistry last summer, but it soon became apparent that Sir Talks-A-Lot just hadn't retained anything from his class.
 We struggled to find the Goldilocks curriculum that fit just right.
 We tried Chem Guy, PLATO chemistry, Khan Academy Chemistry, and assorted books.
 Still, every time he got bogged down in equations and couldn't move on.We finished out the year using the Georgia Public Broadcasting Chemistry lectures along with the Clifford C. Houk book, Chemistry: Concepts and Problems: A Self-Teaching Guide.
 The book features informative, brief sections followed by problems and questions which become progressively more difficult.
 This was just what Sir Talks-A-Lot needed.

 Our lab work for the course was somewhat spotty.
 We mostly used online, interactive resources and viewed videos.
 I just couldn't seem to get myself together enough to consistently have the supplies we needed to complete our hands-on labs.
 The best resource we used for lab instruction was the Illustrated Guide to Home Chemistry Experiments: All Lab, No Lecture by Robert Bruce Thompson.
 Just be forewarned, if you live in a small town, "easy to find" supplemental supplies might not be so easy to find.
+As a consequence, we purchased a ready-made kit with most of the necessary chemicals.
+It certainly made our lives much easier.
 Sir Talks-A-Lot finished out the year with a summer project which combined a bit of chemistry, biology and herbology.
 He cultivated bacteria, distilled the essential oils from yarrow, peppermint and basil and then tested their antibacterial properties against antibacterial soap, hand sanitizer and bleach.

 Archaeology and Anthropology – [2 semesters, .5 credit] Sir Talks-A-Lot discovered a new love this semester.
 He took two online classes, Introduction to Archaeology and Anthropology: The Cultural Edition, with Stephanie Prahl (4 Little Penguins) via Currclick.In addition to the courses, he also went on a 9th grade trip with Unitarian Universalist students from the entire Front Range area to visit the Hopi and Navajo nations.
 He spent 6 months preparing for the trip and was gone for 10 transformative days.
 He completed a photojournalism project based on his trip and wrote a very nice article on his webpage.